Data-Integrity-Group/Wip/README.md

   * use PoeT
 * consider LOOM via AnJo
   * apparently not SignedUp yet
-* tesr the use of the Preamble om a GistH page
+* test the use of the Preamble om a GistH page
+  * ...
 * note the ShadingLevel change at #1 = sum of lowers
   * testing with #2
     * try to confirm recursions for this rule